Ms. Tina Defends Beyoncé After She’s Obliterated Over ‘Lack Of’ #EndSARS Activism–‘It Is Disgusting!’

-“No matter what my daughter does she is scrutinized and torn apart! […] She is not your political leader and not your whipping board.”
+“No matter what my daughter does she is scrutinized and torn apart! […] She is not your political leader and not your whipping board!”

 Tina Lawson is sending out some scathing words while defending her daughter in the wake of the #EndSARS movement.
 As the world continues to watch the onslaught of violence against peaceful protestors in Nigeria, there have been calls for bigwigs like Beyoncé to step in.
 All across social media fans are up in arms and pointing fingers at celebrities for not publically advocating on behalf of #EndSARS.